quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/direct_diagonalization.md

 :::

 That is why direct diagonalization is simple and robust, but becomes expensive for large sparse problems.
+At fixed matrix size, this path is not an adjustable approximation scheme in the same sense as rational FOE: the main error is the numerical eigensolver error rather than a tunable approximation tolerance.

 It is the default finite-temperature backend for dense calculations.